 How does it work?

-Additionally, I feel that further training in CBT therapy has enriched my practice, enabling me to offer clients a broader, more integrated approach to their issues.
+Further trainings in CBT therapy as well as Life Coaching have enriched my practice, enabling me to offer clients a more integrated approach to their issues.
 For instance, I draw upon CBT skills when we explore how your thoughts affect your mood, or when helping you identify the ways in which your coping mechanisms might maintain your problems rather than resolve them.
+Or you may be looking for a more directive, solution-focused approach in order to achieve a desired outcome.
+This is where the coaching tools I have learned can be very effective in mobilising you to reach whatever goals you have set for yourself.

 In summary, I don't believe that one therapy fits all.
 Together, we can decide what works best for you.
-Sessions will be tailored to your specific needs, whether you are seeking shorter-term help with a specific issue, or a longer-term engagement for more complex ones.
+Sessions will be tailored to your specific needs, whether you are seeking individual or couples sessions, shorter-term help with a specific issue, or a longer-term engagement for more complex ones.

 I hold a Diploma in Humanistic Counselling, a BSc in Reflective Therapeutic Practice, and an MA (Cantab) in Modern and Medieval Languages.
-Additionally, I have been awarded a certificate in CBT skills.
+Additionally, I have been awarded Certificates in CBT Skills, in Therapeutic Coaching, and in Couples Counselling.